 While this spring fashion show event has a direct benefit for the three involved business, they all said it’s also giving back to the community by creating an event that brings people into the city’s core, and that has a positive economic impact.

 “You get what you give,” said Vallandingham, who runs Sara’s House with her daughter, Maria.
-“When you can lean on other women, you can give to other women or business owners, and really just develop this mindset of sometimes your the giver and sometimes you’re the receiver, and sometimes you’re both.”
+“When you can lean on other women, you can give to other women or business owners, and really just develop this mindset of sometimes you’re the giver and sometimes you’re the receiver, and sometimes you’re both.”

 LEADING LADIES OF BUTLER COUNTY